 Use the Land Use Initiative to Support Your Advocacy Efforts

->

-> As a community leader, your association helps to create a positive real estate and business environment for your members and community.
-Often proposals that may do harm arise quickly and require expert analysis.
-The Land Use Initiative will analyze and provide talking points for proposed legislative and regulatory land-use, and real estate transactional, measures – comprehensive plans, amendments, legislation, ordinances or regulations – that impact the transfer of property and/or the interests of REALTORS®.
-For more information and quick turn-around, contact Holly Moskerintz
+As a community leader, your association creates a positive real estate and business environment.
+The Land Use Initiative analyzes and provides talking points for proposed land-use and real estate transactional measures (comprehensive plans, amendments, legislation, ordinances, or regulations) that impact REALTORS® and property transfers

 Get the Facts on Modern Growth Management Techniques

 The Growth Management Fact Book offers a comprehensive overview of growth management techniques (e.g., urban growth boundaries, cluster zoning) for REALTOR® associations to develop informed policy positions on growth-related issues.
 A recent update includes the latest trends in parking reform, planning for equity, missing middle housing strategies, and links to NAR resources on all topics.

 Tackle Top-of-Mind Real Estate Issues with Transforming Neighborhoods